 The Cardinals dominated both ends of the pitch en route to the CIF-SS Div.
 8 playoff-opening win over Grove on Wednesday in Santa Barbara.

-Bishop Diego will remain at home to clash with Le Lycee on Friday, with the exact time to be determined.
+Bishop Diego will remain at home to clash with Le Lycee on Friday at 1 p.m.

 Santa Paula 3, Carpinteria High 1 (Div.
 4)